Sydney Town Hall: Modifications and dates

 There have been few modifications after the completion of the second stage of works associated with the Town Hall building.
 In 1906 a lift was added and the main stair altered, and the Lord Mayor's private rooms were converted into the Lady Mayoress suite.

 In 1892 a porte cochère was added to the front of the building.
 In 1934 the main entrance was remodelled with the demolition of the porte cochère and its replacement with a flight of steps.
-During WW2 the Lower Town Hall was altered with additional columns to strengthen the structure.
+During World War Two the Lower Town Hall was altered with additional columns to strengthen the structure.

 In the 1970s Town Hall House was added to the rear, earlier offices demolished, a two-storey wing added on Druitt Street, which involved the removal of part of the north stair, Sydney Square was formed, earlier fences and gardens removed and pebblecrete paving laid around the building.

 In 1990 to 1992 a restoration program replaced some marble to the front stair and sandstone on the east facade, the vestibule and Main Hall were redecorated, stormwater and sewage systems were upgraded, and a protective roof installed over the Vestibule Dome.

+The area between Town Hall and St Andrew's Cathedral will be renovated from 2027 at an estimated cost of $35 million.

+Town Hall Square project

+Since 1982, there have been plans to redevelop the space near Town Hall into a city square.
+City of Sydney Lord Mayor Clover Moore is a proponent of a plan to transform Town Hall into a much larger open area.
+This plan was approved for fast-tracking by the council in 2025 with the project to be set in motion from 2028.